 (2005): Handled a trademark infringement lawsuit on behalf of CBS against claims that the television series “Rock Star” infringed on a mark for an energy drink.

 , (1995–1997): Handled three lawsuits involving claims of antitrust, trademark infringement and unfair competition in New York, Northern California and Southern California; a confidential settlement was reached.

-Mr. Brenner has acted as pro bono counsel for the Daniel Pearl Foundation, and has performed pro bono counsel and trial work regarding First Amendment issues.
+Lee has acted as pro bono counsel for the Daniel Pearl Foundation, and has performed pro bono counsel and trial work regarding First Amendment issues.